smizell/geneva/README.md

 # returns Hello, Jane Doe
 ```

-Additionally, you can use `templateFile` to specify a file path and run that as a template instead.
+You can also use `templateFile` to specify a file path and run that as a template instead.
 It will load file and run it just like calling the `template` function, which gives the template access to the scope.

 ```yml
 fn:do: